 Oats Are For Goats, But Dogs Like Them Too!

-Have I ever mentioned here before that I really want to keep pet goats someday?
+Have I ever mentioned here that I really want to keep goats someday?
 Gotta save up to buy that farm!

-I guess dogs probably aren't the first animal that comes to mind when you think about feeding oats.
-Oatmeal is often used as a filler in commercial dog foods, and it is, of course, a grain.
-Many dog owners try to avoid such ingredients when picking out dog foods, and not without reason.
-Grains are becoming an increasingly common allergen for pet dogs.
+I guess dogs probably aren’t the first animal that comes to mind when you think about feeding oats.
+But oatmeal is often used as a filler in commercial dog foods.
+It is, of course, a grain.
+There’s been a lot of back and forth about whether feeding dogs grains is a good thing, or bad.
+Grains can be a common allergen for pet dogs.
+Of course, if your dog is allergic to oats, or otherwise doesn’t tolerate them well, you should avoid them!

-Although my older dog, Kitsune, does suffer from allergies, he is not allergic to grains.
-I don't currently include oatmeal as part of my dog's regular diets, but often use it as a treat ingredient.
-I've found that dry oatmeal can be ground (I put it in our blender) and used in place of flour in dog treat recipes.
+Although my older dog, Kitsune, does suffer from food allergies, he is not allergic to grains.
+Oatmeal is one grain that I occasionally include in my dogs’ home cooked food.
+I also often use it as an ingredient in home made dog treats.
+I’ve found that dry oatmeal can be ground (I put it in our blender) and used in place of flour in dog treat recipes.

 What are the Benefits of Feeding Oatmeal?